trinodb/trino/presto-docs/src/main/sphinx/installation/cli.rst

 --------------

 You can override your username with the ``--user`` option.
 It defaults to your operating system username.
 If your Presto server requires password authentication, use the ``--password`` option to have the CLI prompt for a password.
+You can set the ``PRESTO_PASSWORD`` environment variable with the password value to avoid the prompt.

 Use ``--help`` to see information about specifying the keystore, truststore, and other authentication details as required.
 If using Kerberos, see :doc:`/security/cli`.